Syncano/syncano-dotnet/README.md

 To get started you have to obtain Syncano Instance name and Api Key.
 This credentials will allow you to connect to Syncano.
 Basically you have two options to connect:

-- over Http using Syncano.Net (Portable Class Library)
+- over Http using Syncano.Net (Portable Class Library) - [Install-Package Syncano.Net.Http](https://www.nuget.org/packages/Syncano.Net.Http/)
-- over Tcp using SyncanoSyncServer.Net
+- over Tcp using SyncanoSyncServer.Net - [Install-Package Syncano.Net.Tcp](https://www.nuget.org/packages/Syncano.Net.Tcp/)

 ##Syncano Rest Api